brotatotes/bht-automation/bht gen 3/Luke/Chapter 23/Luke 23 18 bht.md

 # Luke 23:18 Commentary Help Text

 ## BHT:
-The whole multitude came together, joining their voices in unison, fervently urging for Jesus to be taken away.
-In an intense and clamorous manner, they cried out with anger and indignation, vehemently declaring that he should be cast out of the world and deemed unworthy to live.
-Simultaneously, they demanded the release of Barabbas.
-The crowd's unified outcry and their insistence on Jesus' removal displayed a passionate resolve that was impossible to ignore.
+The whole multitude of them cried out in unison, demanding that he be taken away.
+The word all together indicates their unanimous decision, a term used only here in the New Testament.
+Their urgency is emphasized by the imperative take away, as they wished for him to be promptly removed.
+Their adamant cry, resembling the situation with Paul, made it clear that they wanted him gone: Away with this man!

 ## Choicest Commentary Quotes:
 ### Marvin Vincent: